-Andrea Baldwin and Nancy Barteaux, Q.C. have joined their respective immigration and employment law practices because of the synergies between their areas of specialization that will benefit the clients they both serve.
-“Andrea and I both represent employers, and we share the same approach to client service,” says Nancy F. Barteaux Q.C., Founder and Principal of Barteaux Labour and Employment Lawyers Inc. “We both focus on providing strategic and timely advice to our clients and offer effective solutions to their labour and employment and immigration issues so that they can focus on running their businesses rather than their workplace legal needs.”
+Andrea Baldwin and Nancy F. Barteaux, K.C. have joined their respective immigration and employment law practices because of the synergies between their areas of specialization that will benefit the clients they both serve.
+“Andrea and I both represent employers, and we share the same approach to client service,” says Nancy F. Barteaux K.C., Founder and Principal of Barteaux Labour and Employment Lawyers Inc. “We both focus on providing strategic and timely advice to our clients and offer effective solutions to their labour and employment and immigration issues so that they can focus on running their businesses rather than their workplace legal needs.”

 Immigration law is now a core practice area at Barteaux Lawyers and Baldwin could not be happier.
 “Employment-based immigration law fits naturally with employment law,” says Baldwin who represents employers across Atlantic Canada and beyond.
 “My move to Barteaux Lawyers is benefiting our respective clients.
 Many of my clients have employment law questions related to the hiring of foreign nationals and many of Nancy’s clients rely on international talent to meet their human resourcing requirements.
 We can now effectively cross-refer clients to each other and co-develop strategies where it makes sense to do so.

 “Nancy’s approach to the practice of law and her leadership style also really resonated with me.
 She works hard, is driven to do the right thing for her clients and is generous with her mentorship of young lawyers.
 For all these reasons, joining the Barteaux team was the right decision for me.”